 10.04: continued

-All Authorizations must be approved in writing by the EEC on yearly case-by- case basis in accordance with EEC policy.
+All authorizations must be approved in writing by EEC in accordance with EEC policy.

-Authorizations may not be authorized for more than two years, unless Parent presents acceptable justification for why this condition persists and why it requires a waiver of the two year limit, as reviewed by the EEC on a case-by-case basis.
+Authorizations shall be authorized for up to three years.
+At the end of the authorization period, a parent may apply to EEC for a reauthorization upon certification in accordance with EEC policy that the disability persists or is a permanent condition,

-All Authorizations are reviewed under the EEC's variance policy and denials are not subject to the EEC's appeal processes.
+All authorizations are reviewed under EEC's variance policy and may be appealed in the form of an Informal Hearing in accordance with the provisions of 606 CMR 10.11(7).

 Homelessness.
-Families meeting the EEC definition for a Homeless Family will qualify for Full Time Child Care.
+Families meeting EEC’s definition for a homeless family will qualify for full time child care.

-The service need for a Homeless Family shall be limited to two 12-month Authorization periods, unless approved by the EEC in writing on a case-by-case basis.

-The asset requirements established in 606 CMR 10.04(2)(a)4. shall be waived for all families meeting the homelessness service need.
+The asset requirements established in 606 CMR 10.04(2)(a)4 shall be waived for all families meeting the homelessness service need.

+Parent fees shall be waived for all families meeting the homelessness service need.

+Domestic Violence.
+Families with a parent experiencing a situation of domestic violence, certified in accordance with EEC policy, will qualify for full-time care.

 Seeking Approved Activity.
-Parents who do not have an approved activity at time of initial Authorization or at Reauthorization may be granted Provisional Authorization of 12 weeks to seek and certify an approved activity.
-This includes Parents on maternity or paternity leave at initial Authorization, Parents enrolled in a non-approved training program, or Parents unable to certify employment at time of initial eligibility Authorization.
+Parents who do not have an approved activity at time of initial authorization or at reauthorization may be granted a provisional authorization of 12 weeks to seek and certify an approved activity.
+This may include parents on maternity or paternity leave at initial authorization, Parents enrolled in a non-approved training program, or parents unable to certify employment at time of initial eligibility authorization.

-Parents who are able to provide documentation of an approved activity and meet all other program requirements described in 606 CMR 10.04(2) before the end of the 12-week period, will be issued a 12-month Authorization.
+Parents who are able to provide documentation of an approved activity and meet all other program requirements described in 606 CMR 10.04(2) before the end of the 12-week period will be issued a 12-month authorization.

-Parents who are able to provide preliminary proof of an approved activity (i.e., an employment verification form) but are unable to provide full documentation at the end of the 12-week period, may be granted an extended period of eight weeks to provide full documentation required to qualify for a 12-month Authorization.
+Parents who are able to provide preliminary proof of an approved activity but are unable to provide documentation in accordance with EEC policy at the end of the 12-week period may be granted an extended period of eight weeks to provide the documentation required to qualify for a 12-month authorization.

 Combining Service Need Activities.
-Work and education or training may be combined to meet service need requirements.
+Work, education or training, and disability of parent may be combined to meet service need requirements.

 Travel Time.
-Up to five hours of travel time per week may be added to a Parent's service need, provided that the travel is related to the necessary time to/from the child care program and the Parent's service need activity.
-Before travel time may be added to a service need, the Parent must establish a minimum of at least 20 hours in an EEC approved activity, pursuant to 606 CMR 10.04(2)(b)1.
+Travel time may be added to a parent's weekly service need, in accordance with EEC policy, provided that the travel is related to the necessary time to/from the child care program and the parent's service need activity.
+Before travel time may be added to a service need, the parent must establish an average of at least 20 hours in an EEC approved activity, pursuant to 606 CMR 10.04(2)(b)1.

 Amount of Care.
-Parents who document a Full Time Service Need will be eligible for Full Time Child Care.
-Parents who document a Part Time Service Need will be eligible for Part Time Child Care.
-Parents unable to document either a Full Time or a Part Time Service Need are not eligible for subsidized child care.
+Parents who document a full time service need will be eligible for full time child care.
+Parents who document a part time service need will be eligible for part time child care.
+Parents unable to document either a full time or a part time service need are not eligible for child care supported by financial assistance.

-Parents who are able to provide documentation of a Part Time Service Need at Authorization and provide preliminary documentation of a Full Time Service Need may be granted a Provisional Authorization for Full Time Child Care for the duration of the 12-week period.
+Parents who are able to provide documentation of a part time service need at authorization and provide preliminary documentation of a full time service need may be granted a provisional authorization for full time child care for the duration of the 12-week period.

-Parents who are able to provide full documentation of a Full Time Service Need at the end of the 12-week period will be granted a 12-month Authorization for Full Time Child Care.
+Parents who are able to provide documentation of a full time service need in accordance with EEC policy at the end of the 12-week period will be granted a 12-month authorization for full time child care.

-Parents who are able to provide full documentation of a Part Time Service Need at the end of the 12-week period will be granted a 12-month Authorization for Part Time Child Care.
+Parents who are able to provide documentation of a part time service need in accordance with EEC policy at the end of the 12-week period will be granted a 12-month authorization for part time child care.